Detroit Tigers Odds

 3. Make a deposit

-You can deposit money into your Michigan online sportsbook account through the app’s ‘Cashier’ tab.
+You can deposit money into your Michigan online sportsbook account by visiting the cashier.
 Simply choose from the list of available deposit methods, enter an amount, follow the prompts and fill in any details.
 Everything from credit and debit cards to online banking and even third-party payment processors such as PayPal should be available.

 4. Browse and bet